Mistrial declared in Bill Cosby's criminal trial as jury deadlocks

 But when speaking about her career plans one night at his home, the sweater-wearing actor known as "America's Dad" gave her three blue pills that he said were herbal and would help her relax, she testified.

 "Put them down, they're your friends.
 They'll take the edge off," Cosby told her, she testified.
-"I said 'I trust you.'
+"I said, 'I trust you.'
 I took the pills and I swallowed the pills down."

 She began slurring her words and felt dizzy, and told Cosby so, she said.
 Shortly after, she became incapacitated and felt "frozen," she testified.
 Cosby then placed her on the couch and sexually assaulted her without her consent, she said.